Sushma-Varadaiah/kyc/README.md

 Truffle's local development environment.
 Using Truffle, you will compile, deploy and test the KYC smart contracts on the Geth client.
 Once you have deployed a smart contract on a Geth client, the contract is available to the entire network.

-`contracts` folder inside `kyc-truffle-project` contains the copy of the Voting solidity file. `migrations` folder contains the migration script for KYC smart contract. `truffle-config.js` file contains the network property settings.
+`contracts` folder inside `kyc-truffle-project` contains the copy of the KYC solidity file. `migrations` folder contains the migration script for KYC smart contract. `truffle-config.js` file contains the network property settings.

 A.	Compile the contract using the below command